UK to increase low-wage workers' pay by more than inflation

 For workers ages 21 and 22, the government said it would increase the minimum wage to 9.18 pounds an hour ($12.62) from 8.36 pounds ($11.49).

-Given that inflation is set to rise further over the coming months, there will be concerns as to whether the increase will be enough for people trying to make ends meet.
+Given that inflation is set to rise further in coming months and with a benefit top-up introduced at the start of the coronavirus pandemic withdrawn, there are concerns as to whether the increase will be enough for people trying to make ends meet.

+Nye Cominetti, senior economist at the Resolution Foundation think tank, noted that the headline increase would in fact be a “smaller real rise than some recent years” given that inflation is likely to be over 4% by April.
+Cominetti added that “there will be little protection for low income families from the cost of living crisis facing them this winter.”

-The wage increases were announced as Treasury chief Rishi Sunak is preparing to release a budget statement on Wednesday.
+The wage increases were announced as Treasury chief Rishi Sunak is preparing to release a budget statement on Wednesday, which could see further measures to address the high cost of living.

-Sunak is expected to announce providing another 5.9 billion pounds ($8.1 billion) to help the National Health Service deal with a backlog that has swelled during the coronavirus pandemic.
+Sunak has little wiggle room though given the deterioration in the public finances during the pandemic.
+However, he is expected to announce another 5.9 billion pounds ($8.1 billion) to help the National Health Service deal with a backlog that has swelled during the pandemic.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.